Product Design · UX Research · Game Design · Full-Stack Engineering

 The 404 Mystery

 After deploying V2.0, all 8 new server functions returned 404 errors.
 Expeditions, pills, cultivation — everything broke.
 Turns out PostgREST returns 404 for runtime SQL errors, not just missing functions.
 The actual bug?
-I was using JSONB operators on a native PostgreSQL array column.
+We were using JSONB operators on a native PostgreSQL array column.
 Took 6 SQL patches to fix.

 02